 When you get a product tested by a Test Laboratory, it’s a one-off.
 They will test a sample of your product and check that it conforms to the requirements you specify.
 You’ll receive a test report and if all goes well, a Statement of Conformity stating that the product complied with the requirements at the time the testing was done.

 For example, we manage a Certification Scheme for mobile access towers on behalf of PASMA.
 This is based on European Standard EN 1004 but also includes an additional requirement for safe assembly, alteration and dismantling methods to be used.
 The product will be evaluated usually against the requirements in product standard.

 The production evaluation will include an audit of elements of the quality management system which could affect product conformity.
 This ensures that the product supplied for testing can be produced to the same, consistent quality level as the tested product, time after time.

-If successful, you’ll be given a Certificate of Conformity and granted use of a Certification Mark to apply to the product.
-To maintain the Certification Mark, your products and production method must pass regular surveillance audits.
+On successful completion of activities you’ll be given a Certificate of Conformity.
+You will also be granted use of our Certification Mark, the T&RGETMARK, to apply to the product.
+To maintain the Certification Mark your product and its production must pass regular surveillance audits.
 The schedule for these will be risk based but would usually be annual.
 Gaining a Certification Mark allows you to demonstrate that your product continues to meet the quality and safety standards required by the scheme.